howardbdev/consuming-apis-and-scraping-and-adding-cli-online-seng-ft-061520/README.md

 Now we will:
 - build a model class and use API consumption to build a bunch of objects
 - build a model class and use scraping to build a bunch of objects

+## Notes

+In computer programming, remember functions are reusable chunks of code that can be called (invoked, executed).
+Methods are functions that belong to an object, and are called on that object.
+When we call a method on an object, the object is called the receiving object, or receiver.